lutsen/lagan/README.md

 To do
 -----

-- Add search to admin
 - Search result pagination
 - Search query error handling
+- Search result should be empty on models with no searchable properties
 - Unit testing

 Nice to have
 ------------

+- Finetune search in admin
 - A [tree](http://www.redbeanphp.com/index.php?p=/trees) structutre relationship between objects
 - Replace "object" with "entry" in cases where entry is clearer (in property repo's)
 - Admin/editor landing/homepage content that makes more sense